apache/flink/docs/programming_guide.md

 Semantic Annotations
 -----------

-Semantic Annotations give hints about the behavior of a function by telling the system which fields in the input are accessed and which are constant between input and output data of a function (copied but not modified).
+Semantic annotations can be used give Flink hints about the behavior of a function.
+They tell the system which fields of a function's input the function reads and evaluates and which fields it unmodified forwards from its input to its output.
 Semantic annotations are a powerful means to speed up execution, because they allow the system to reason about reusing sort orders or partitions across multiple operations.
-Using semantic annotations may eventually save the program from unnecessary data shuffling or unnecessary sorts.
+Using semantic annotations may eventually save the program from unnecessary data shuffling or unnecessary sorts and significantly improve the performance of a program.

+**Note:** The use of semantic annotations is optional.
+However, it is absolutely crucial to be conservative when providing semantic annotations!
+Incorrect semantic annotations will cause Flink to make incorrect assumptions about your program and might eventually lead to incorrect results.
+If the behavior of an operator is not clearly predictable, no annotation should be provided.
+Please read the documentation carefully.

+The following semantic annotations are currently supported.

+#### Forwarded Fields Annotation

+Forwarded fields information declares input fields which are unmodified forwarded by a function to the same position or to another position in the output.
+This information is used by the optimizer to infer whether a data property such as sorting or partitioning is preserved by a function.

+Field forward information is specified using [field expressions](#define-keys-using-field-expressions).
+Fields that are forwarded to the same position in the output can be specified by their position.
+The specified position must be valid for the input and output data type and have the same type.
+For example the String `"f2"` declares that the third field of a Java input tuple is always equal to the third field in the output tuple.

+Fields which are unmodified forwarded to another position in the output are declared by specifying the source field in the input and the target field in the output as field expressions.
+The String `"f0->f2"` denotes that the first field of the Java input tuple is unchanged copied to the third field of the Java output tuple.
+The wildcard expression `*` can be used to refer to a whole input or output type, i.e., `"f0->*"` denotes that the output of a function is always equal to the first field of its Java input tuple.

+Multiple forwarded fields can be declared in a single String by separating them with semicolons as `"f0; f2->f1; f3->f2"` or in separate Strings `"f0", "f2->f1", "f3->f2"`.
+When specifying forwarded fields it is not required that all forwarded fields are declared, but all declarations must be correct.

-Semantic annotations can be attached to functions through Annotations, or passed as arguments when invoking a function on a DataSet.
-The following example illustrates that:
+Forwarded field information can be declared by attaching Java annotations on function class definitions or by passing them as operator arguments after invoking a function on a DataSet as shown below.

+##### Function Class Annotations

+* `@ForwardedFields` for single input functions such as Map and Reduce.
+* `@ForwardedFieldsFirst` for the first input of a functions with two inputs such as Join and CoGroup.
+* `@ForwardedFieldsSecond` for the second input of a functions with two inputs such as Join and CoGroup.

+##### Operator Arguments

+* `data.map(myMapFnc).withForwardedFields()` for single input function such as Map and Reduce.
+* `data1.join(data2).where().equalTo().with(myJoinFnc).withForwardFieldsFirst()` for the first input of a function with two inputs such as Join and CoGroup.
+* `data1.join(data2).where().equalTo().with(myJoinFnc).withForwardFieldsSecond()` for the second input of a function with two inputs such as Join and CoGroup.

+Please note that it is not possible to overwrite field forward information which was specified as a class annotation by operator arguments.

+##### Example

+The following example shows how to declare forwarded field information using a function class annotation:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-@ConstantFields("1")
+@ForwardedFields("f0->f2")
-public class DivideFirstbyTwo implements MapFunction<Tuple2<Integer, Integer>, Tuple2<Integer, Integer>> {
+public class MyMap implements
+              MapFunction<Tuple2<Integer, Integer>, Tuple3<String, Integer, Integer>> {
   @Override
-  public Tuple2<Integer, Integer> map(Tuple2<Integer, Integer> value) {
+  public Tuple3<String, Integer, Integer> map(Tuple2<Integer, Integer> val) {
-    value.f0 /= 2;
-    return value;
+    return new Tuple3<String, Integer, Integer>("foo", val.f1 / 2, val.f0);
   }
 }
 {% endhighlight %}
 </div>
 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-@ConstantFields("1")
+@ForwardedFields("_1->_3")
-class DivideFirstbyTwo extends MapFunction[(Int, Int), (Int, Int)]{
+class MyMap extends MapFunction[(Int, Int), (String, Int, Int)]{
-   def map(input: (Int, Int): (Int, Int) = {
+   def map(value: (Int, Int)): (String, Int, Int) = {
-    value.f0 /= 2;
-    (input._1 / 2, input._2)
+    return ("foo", value._2 / 2, value._1)
   }
 }
 {% endhighlight %}